Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     -  Set-ItemProperty -Path "HKLM:\SOFTWARE\Policies\Microsoft\Windows\CloudContent" -Name "DisableSoftLanding" -Value 1

     Enable tamper protection and real-time protection via Settings > Windows Security > Virus & Threat Protection.

+    Back up the Windows EFI partition UUID - (powershell, store this on a USB or in Bitwarden):
+    -  Insert a USB drive (e.g., F:)
+    -  Mount the ESP: mountvol Z: /S
+    -  Back up the ESP contents: robocopy Z:\ F:\EFI-Backup /MIR /XJ #Replace F: with the USB drive letter
+    -  Record the ESP UUID: Get-Partition -DiskNumber 0 -PartitionNumber 1 | Select-Object -ExpandProperty Guid | Out-File F:\windows-esp-uuid.txt
+    -  Unmount the ESP: mountvol Z: /D
+    -  Store F:\EFI-Backup and F:\windows-esp-uuid.txt securely (e.g., Bitwarden or encrypted cloud).

 #Milestone 1: After Step 2 (Windows Installation) - Can pause at this point

 # Step 3: Prepare Installation Media
     Download the latest Arch Linux ISO from archlinux.org.
-    Verify the ISO signature and create a bootable USB drive.
+    Verify the ISO signature using gpg (see Arch Linux website for instructions) and create a bootable USB drive (Use Rufus or Ventoy in Windows to create a bootable USB -- DD mode in Rufus).
+    Test the USB by rebooting and selecting it in the BIOS boot menu.
     Verify network connectivity
     -  ping -c 3 archlinux.org

 # Step 4: Pre-Arch Installation Steps

-Boot Arch Live USB (disable Secure Boot temporarily in UEFI).
+Boot Arch Live USB
   - Pre-computation and Pre-determination of System Identifiers
     - **LUKS for rd.luks.uuid and Partition UUID:**
     - After encrypting your chosen partition (e.g. /dev/nvme1n1p2) with LUKS, retrieve its UUID.
 This UUID is distinct from the UUID of the logical volume within the LUKS container: